aleccrowell/PIRS/README.md

 ![ImageRelative](data/illustration.png "illustration")

-After calculating the prediction intervals pirs simply considers the sum of squared errors between the upper and lower bounds of the interval and the mean expression across all the observed time points.
+After calculating the prediction intervals PIRS simply considers the sum of squared errors between the upper and lower bounds of the interval and the mean expression across all the observed time points.
 This value is then scaled relative to the mean expression producing the final score.

 ----